danielhazan/GenericMatrixLib/README.md

-Matrix.hpp - contains the templateb functions implementation of Matrix class GenericMatrixDriver.cpp - A driver for testing the implementation of the Matrix.hpp file which is
- * an implementationf of a generic (template) matrix
+Matrix.hpp - contains the templateb functions implementation of Matrix class GenericMatrixDriver.cpp - A driver for testing the implementation of the Matrix.hpp file which is an implementation of a generic (template) matrix